d/orca-notes/RefPtr.md

    }
 ```

-We have 324 such occurrences of `SafeRelease` called on a member variable from destructors in ORCA `.cpp` files.
+We have 324 such occurrences of `SafeRelease` called on a field from destructors in ORCA `.cpp` files.

 A caller that constructs an object of type `S` should look like this